MasoniteFramework/docs/official-packages/masonite-notifications.md

 Once that is returned then it will call the fire\_mail method which you will specify in your component.

 {% hint style="info" %}
-If you are created a discord notification then you should have a `fire_discord` method on your component and you will call it using `Notify.discord(WelcomeNotification)`.
+If you are created a discord notification then you should have a `fire_discord` method on your component and you will call it using `notify.discord(WelcomeNotification)`.
 {% endhint %}

 Since we want to call the mail method on it, we will create a `fire_mail` method: